myou-engine/myou-engine-js/README.md

 In the future the optimizations for __VR__ together with __Blender__ integration makes Myou inherently excellent for making __animated VR movies__ and engaging, interactive game cutscenes.

+Myou is being used on some projects such as: [VidaBody](http://vidasystems.com/vidabody/) or [pixelments.net] (http://pixelements.net)

 The first version of myou engine was written on Pyva (a python based languaje) and compiled to a javascript file.

 This version of the myou engine has been ported to coffee-script and modified to